 - Chainsaws, compressors, generators and amplifiers are prohibited.
 Generators may be used at Campground Manager discretion.

-- Dogs or other domestic animals (cats, birds etc.) are not permitted in the campground or in any vehicles.
+- Dogs or other domestic animals (cats, birds etc.) are not permitted in the campground or in any vehicles on DOC land.

-- No access to adjacent farmland or buildings without permission of the lessee is prohibited.
+- Access to adjacent farmland or buildings is prohibited.

-- No business or commercial activity to be undertaken unless a Concession has been granted.
+- No business or commercial activity to be undertaken unless a Concession has been granted and displayed or presented on request.

-- Fire safety – tent walls must be 3 metres from neighboring tents.
-Keep within your site markers.
+- Fire safety – tent walls must be 3 metres from neighbouring tents.

-- Water is from the stream and should be boiled or treated before drinking.
+- Water is from the stream and should be boiled or treated before drinking, with the exception of Waikawau Bay which now has filtered water.

-- Do not touch, damage or remove bait stations laid in the are - toxins may be present.
+- Do not touch, damage or remove bait stations laid in the area as toxins may be present.
 Ensure young children are supervised at all times.

 Campground-specific booking conditions